Ty France Player Props: Mariners vs. White Sox

 Ty France At The Plate

-- France has an OPS of .779, fueled by an OBP of .348 and a team-best slugging percentage of .430 this season.

-- He ranks 44th in batting average, 54th in on base percentage, and 86th in slugging among the qualified hitters in MLB play.
+- Among the qualifying batters, he ranks 37th in batting average, while his on-base percentage ranks 47th and he is 82nd in slugging.

-- France has reached base via a hit in 46 games this season (of 66 played), and had multiple hits in 20 of those games.
+- France has picked up a hit in 47 of 67 games this year, with multiple hits 21 times.

-- France has had at least one RBI in 33.3% of his games this season (22 of 66), with two or more RBI seven times (10.6%).
-He has also accounted for three or more of his team's runs in two contests.
+- France has driven in a run in 23 games this year (34.3%), including seven games with more than one RBI (10.4%).
+He has also driven in three or more of his team's runs in two contests.

-- In 48.5% of his games this season, he has scored at least once.
-And he's had seven games with multiple runs (10.6%).
+- He has scored in 32 games this season, with multiple runs seven times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.